berniebrrr/BRRR.fi-protocol-contracts/README.md

 In the event of a major bug there are a series of functions defined to
 ```
 1. Disabled all deposits
-2. All every user to withdrawal their deposits, without needing to pay/deposit BRRR back.
+2. Allow every user to withdrawal their deposits, without needing to pay/deposit BRRR back.
 ```

 Meaning at any point if there is a security issue, the contract can be turned off, and all deposits can be withdrawal by the depositer in full.